azurecitadel/azurecitadel.github.io/workshops/terraform.md

 8 | [Extending with other Providers](lab8) | Use other providers to configure and customise an AKS Kubernetes cluster 9 | [Provisioners](lab9) | Leverage provisioners to customise your virtual machine deployments 10 | [Packer](lab10) | Make use of Packer to create custom images for virtual machine deployments

+**💬 Note.** The labs are currently being built and will become available over the coming month.